Allegiance bias: Forensic psychology

-Most often forensic experts indulge in having formed a biased opinion of the assessment in favor of the party retaining their services as opposed to having it objective by means of the evidence available.
-Some studies have been conducted evaluating biases in legal cases.
-They observed that forensic psychologists may be hired by a particular party or attorney, because they have a preexisting attitude “in favor of capital punishment and would be more favorable to accept capital case referrals from particular adversarial parties.”
-That they may have a partial preexisting allegiance to certain legal cases that favor their opinions.
-These biases can disrupt justice in legal cases which can be dangerous to our society.
-The American Psychological Association knows the effects of biases and have prepared guidelines for these preexisting attitudes and biases to help forensic psychologists to be objective when choosing court cases.
+Most often, forensic experts tend to form a biased opinion in favor of the party retaining their services, rather than maintaining objectivity based on the available evidence.
+Some studies have evaluated biases in legal cases and have observed that forensic psychologists may be hired by a specific party or attorney due to their preexisting attitude in favor of capital punishment.
+This predisposition may lead them to be more receptive to accepting capital case referrals from certain adversarial parties, indicating a partial allegiance to cases that align with their opinions.
+These biases have the potential to undermine justice in legal proceedings, posing a threat to our society.
+The American Psychological Association is aware of the impact of biases and has developed guidelines to address these preexisting attitudes and biases.
+These guidelines aim to assist forensic psychologists in maintaining objectivity when selecting court cases.